Thermal paste is a highly conductive chemical that transfers heat from the CPU to the cooler to keep it cool.

 Usually, a good quality CPU thermal paste lasts more or less four years.
 In contrast, a normal thermal paste should work for about two years.
 The expiry of your thermal paste depends on the usage of your CPU and the quality of its cooler.
 Average CPU usage and better thermal paste last for years.

 A better quality thermal paste also has a high conductivity value protecting CPU overheating.
-Simply put, a good quality thermal paste cools down your CPU faster than an average thermal grease.
+A good quality thermal paste cools down your CPU faster than an average thermal grease.
 Using a good-quality thermal paste for your new CPU is always recommended.

 How to Apply Thermal Paste on Your New CPU?